Student Study Planning Challenges

 • advising materials

-Each source provides part of the picture, but students must assemble this information to form a complete and valid plan.
+Students must assemble this information to form a complete and valid study plan.

 Knowledge scaffolding and sequencing